oramirezperera/Dynamic_and_stochastic_programming/README.md

 It's exponential O.

 So how can we optimize this implementation, first we use the recursive implementation and adding memoization.
 This approach has to be much better than only recursive.

+In the dynamic implementation, I used a try, except flow control.
+In the dynamic programming, file added the dictionary where you store the previous calculations.
+Now you can do really big calculations of Fibonacci numbers.

+> note
+ Python has a limit for recursion.
+The error is maximum recursion depth.

+So if you want to avoid this error, I imported the sys module, and setting a new recursion limit.